RoliSoft/WSL-Distribution-Switcher/README.md

 * ~~Figure out pulling and merging the layers from Docker Hub directly, in order to support all published prebuilt images.
 The procedure is thoroughly documented on the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) page, however, merging the downloaded layers might present an issue.~~ Done, see `get-prebuilt.py`.

+* ~~Check whether extracting the SquashFS files from within ISO images to a rootfs works as well as Docker's rootfs tarballs.
+If so, implement new installer to automate it.~~ Done, installer now supports SquashFS images as the first argument.

 * Figure out if it's possible to attach the Linux-specific metadata from outside of WSL, so then tarballs can be extracted and processed without invoking WSL.

-* Check whether extracting the squashfs files from within ISO images to a rootfs works as well as Docker's rootfs tarballs.
-If so, implement new installer to automate it.

 * Implement hooks, so patches can be applied to fix WSL issues on a per-image basis, or just user-specific ones, such as preinstalling a few packages.